Heading to Florida, and wondering whether you should go to Miami or Key West for vacation?

 - Buzzing nightlife and exploding club scene.
 You can’t go wrong with LIV, Mynt, Space, and STORY.

-Mouthwatering dishes and world-class cocktails will further make your stay in Miami unforgettable.
+Miami is famous for mouthwatering dishes and world-class cocktails, too.
 Don’t miss the traditional Cuban and seafood dishes, such as the delectable Cuban sandwich and the heavenly stone crab claws.
 Of course, you can order a slice of Key Lime Pie in Miami, too.

 To make your vacation even better, Miami’s downtown is walkable, and the public transportation is quick, convenient, and affordable.